-David Tait, age 59, has served as a Director on the Board of Directors of the Sponsor since February 25, 2019.
-Mr. Tait has also served as the Chief Executive Officer of World Gold Council, the parent company of the Sponsor since January 2019, and as a Director on the Board of Directors of WGTS LLC since February 25, 2019.
-Prior to joining World Gold Council, Mr. Tait served as Executive Producer with EMU Films from April 2016 to January 2019.
+David Tait, age 60, has served as a Director on the Board of Directors of the Sponsor and WGTS since February 25, 2019.
+Mr. Tait has also served as the Chief Executive Officer of WGC since January 2019.
+Prior to joining WGC, Mr. Tait served as Executive Producer with EMU Films from April 2016 to January 2019.
 Mr. Tait served as the Global Head of Fixed Income Macro Products at Credit Suisse from January 2012 until April 2016.
 Mr. Tait also served as a Managing Director of Union Bank of Switzerland from October 2009 until December 2011.
 He is currently an Independent Member of the Bank of England's FICC Market Standards Board, which he joined in July 2017.
 Mr. Tait is also a major supporter of the National Society for the Prevention of Cruelty to Children and has raised over £1 million by climbing Mount Everest on five occasions.
 He was awarded an MBE by the Queen for his services to the charity.

-The Sponsor has concluded that Mr. Tait should serve as Director because of the knowledge and extensive experience he gained in a variety of leadership roles with different financial institutions and the experience he has gained serving as the Chief Executive Officer of World Gold Council and director of WGTS LLC.
+The Sponsor has concluded that Mr. Tait should serve as Director because of the knowledge and extensive experience he gained in a variety of leadership roles different financial institutions and the experience he has gained serving as the Chief Executive Officer of World Gold Council and director of WGTS.

-Neal Wolkoff, age 66, is a Director on the Board of Directors of the Sponsor and a member of the Board's Audit Committee.
-He was appointed to the Board when it was formed in January 2017.
-In January 2013, he was appointed to the Board of Directors of WGTS LLC, the sponsor of the largest exchange-traded fund in the world backed by physical gold and an affiliate of the Sponsor.
-He also serves as a member of the Audit Committee of WGTS LLC's Board of Directors.
-Mr. Wolkoff has served as a Director on the Board of Directors of WGCAM since January 2017 and is a member of that board's Audit Committee.
+Neal Wolkoff, age 67, has served as a Director on the Board of Directors of the Sponsor since January 2013, and is a member of the Board's Audit Committee.
+Mr. Wolkoff has also served as a Director on the Board of Directors of WGTS since January 2017 and is a member of that board's Audit Committee.
 Mr. Wolkoff is the founder and CEO of Wolkoff Consulting Services, LLC.
 Previously, from October 2008 to February 2012 he served as the Chief Executive Officer of ELX Futures, L.P., founded by major dealer banks and trading firms to compete in the area of interest rate futures.
 From April 2005 to October 2008 Mr. Wolkoff served as Chairman and Chief Executive Officer of the American Stock Exchange (AMEX).
-Prior to the AMEX, for over 20 years, Mr. Wolkoff held several senior level officer positions at the New York Mercantile Exchange (NYMEX) including Acting

-President, Executive Vice President and Chief Operating Officer, and Senior Vice President for Regulation and Clearing, in which position Mr. Wolkoff was the exchange's chief regulatory officer.
+Prior to the AMEX, for over 20 years, Mr. Wolkoff held several senior level officer positions at the New York Mercantile Exchange (NYMEX) including Acting President, Executive Vice President and Chief Operating Officer, and Senior Vice President for Regulation and Clearing, in which position Mr. Wolkoff was the exchange's chief regulatory officer.
 Mr. Wolkoff started his career as an Honors Program Trial Attorney in the Division of Enforcement of the Commodity Futures Trading Commission.
 He was appointed to the Board of OTC Markets Group in September 2012 and in November 2013 became the non-executive Chairman of that board.
 Mr. Wolkoff has also served on the Board of Directors and Executive Committee of the National Futures Association.
-Mr. Wolkoff received a Bachelor of Arts degree and a Juris Doctor degree and is a member of the Bar of the State of New York.
+Mr. Wolkoff received a Bachelor of Arts degree and a Juris Doctor degree and is a member of the State of New York.

-The Sponsor has concluded that Mr. Wolkoff should serve as Director because of the knowledge and extensive experience he gained in a variety of leadership roles at a major stock exchange and futures exchange, the experience he gained as a trial attorney, his extensive experience as a director on other boards, and the experience he has gained serving as a director of WGTS LLC.
+The Sponsor has concluded that Mr. Wolkoff should serve as Director because of the knowledge and extensive experience he gained in a variety of leadership roles at a major stock exchange and futures exchange, the experience he gained as a trial attorney, his extensive experience as a director on other boards, and the experience he has gained serving as a director of WGTS.